 4.4 All members as in 4.1.1 and 4.1.2 are required to pay an annual subscription as defined by the Association Committee in The Rules.

 4.5 Only Listed Members may serve on any Committee or Sub-Committee within the Association.

 5 The Association Committee

 5.1 The conduct and affairs of the Association shall be managed by the Association Committee on behalf of members.

 5.2 The Committee shall comprise:

-5.2.1 Twelve Listed Members either elected or appointed to include:
+5.2.1 Twelve Listed Members, the majority of whom are to be Full or Hon.
+Life Members, either elected or appointed to include:

 Secretary, Treasurer, Magazine Editor, Commercial Manager, Website Manager, PR and Communications Officer, Boat Show Organiser, Technical Editor and Regalia Manager.
 Individuals may hold more than one position at the Committee’s discretion.

 Members – number as necessary to achieve a Committee of twelve at any time which may be increased to 15 at the committee’s discretion.